pixelomer/Celeste-ARM64/fmod/README.md

 ./patch_celeste.sh /path/to/Celeste.exe
 ```

+3. Make sure libfmodstudio.13.6 and libfmod.13.6 are in your LD_LIBRARY_PATH.

-3. Start Celeste with this library preloaded.
+4. Start Celeste with this library preloaded.
 ```bash
 LD_PRELOAD=/path/to/fmod_preload.so mono /path/to/Celeste.exe
 ```